-I’ve always wondered why Jesus scolded his followers for their lack of faith.
+I’ve always wondered why Jesus scolded his followers for their lack of faith in times of crisis.
 For example, when the disciples cried out in the storm, or when Peter stepped out of the boat.
-It wouldn’t have encouraged me to hear, “O ye of little faith” at such times.
-But a few years ago I think I figured out what Jesus was getting at and the odd thing is, to this day no one believes me.
+It must have been tough to hear, “O ye of little faith” at such times.
+But many years ago I got an insight into what I think Jesus was getting at and the odd thing is, to this day no one believes me.

 The ranger spread out a big chart with all kinds of birds and asked me to point to what I had seen.
 “That one,” I said, tapping the bird I saw.
 The room got quiet.
 I looked up wondering if I had offended someone.
 The ranger said, ‘Are you sure that’s what you saw?”
 “Yeah,” I responded casually, “that’s it.”
 The ranger then informed me I was pointing to the Ivory-billed Woodpecker, a rare bird that was extinct.
 As we left, he chuckled and assured me there was no way I could have seen that bird in his swamp.